Gmugra/net.cactusthorn.routing/README.md

 1. Have a constructor that accepts a single String argument
 1. Have a static method named `valueOf` or `fromString` that accepts a single String argument (see, for example, `Integer.valueOf(String)`)
    1. If both methods are present then `valueOf` used unless the type is an enum in which case `fromString` used.
-1. Have a registered implementation of ParamConverterProvider JAX-RS extension SPI that returns a ParamConverter instance capable of a "from string" conversion for the type.
+1. Have a registered implementation of `javax.ws.rs.ext.ParamConverterProvider` JAX-RS extension SPI that returns a `ParamConverter` instance capable of a "from string" conversion for the type.
 1. Be List\<T\>, Set\<T\> or SortedSet\<T\>, where T satisfies 2, 3 or 4 above.
 The resulting collection is read-only.

-### JAX-RS
+### Supported JAX-RS features

 1. `@Path` for class and/or method
    * path-parameters (with regular expressions support)